 • Iconic Leopard Tablecloth.
 Even plain everyday dishes look fierce and fabulous atop this green-on-white linen cloth.

-• Shrimp Napkin Rings.
-Lacquered and bejeweled shrimp with googly faux-emerald eyes look up from the top of these brass rings.
+• Sparkle Lobster Napkin Rings.
+Bejeweled lobsters with faux-emerald eyes look up from the top of these brass rings.
 They definitely need to be seen to be appreciated.

 • Watermelon Pitcher.
 A ceramic pitcher that, yes, resembles a watermelon: How fun is that!